 A lot has changed since 1946, but some things haven’t.
 We still make many of our speakers in that sleepy little southern town with pride and respect for the formula (PWK) bestowed upon us.

-The tin shed is now a full-fledged factory with its own cabinet production line and the company’s headquarters have moved to Indianapolis, Indiana; however, the mission remains the same for all of our “Made in USA” speakers.
+The tin shed is now a full-fledged factory with its own cabinet production line and the company’s headquarters have moved to Indianapolis, Indiana; however, the mission remains the same for all of our “Designed & Assembled in the USA” speakers.
 We want to make the world’s best speakers that bring the live music experience to your living room…or wherever you may need music.

-Here’s a rundown of our Made in USA speakers…
+Here’s a rundown of our Designed & Assembled in the USA speakers…

 Paul W. Klipsch created the Klipschorn because he wanted to bring the live music experience to his home.
 Boy, he succeeded and then some, didn’t he?
 With it’s brilliant highs and deep lows, it’s truly the classic American speaker.
 (Klipschorn history)